As construction increases, the project will send out regular email notifications.

 Civil construction related to the project is under way along SW Lincoln Street between SW 1st and 5th avenues in downtown Portland.
 Construction will take place from 7 a.m.–6 p.m., Monday–Friday.
 Flaggers will assist with local access; driveway and building access will be maintained.

-- Intermittent lane drops will occur on both the north and south side of SW Lincoln Street between 1st and 4th avenues while crews work on track installation and light rail platforms.
+- Intermittent lane drops may occur on SW Lincoln Street between 1st and 5th avenues while crews work on the light rail platform, install pavement markings and pour sidewalks.

 The Harbor Structure